Posts By :

 A row of second hand cars

-The UK second-hand car market is experiencing a boom.
-In 2024 alone, used car sales jumped by 5.5%, with over 7.6 million second-hand cars sold.
+The UK used car market is experiencing a boom.
+In 2024 alone, used car sales jumped by 5.5%, with over 7.6 million used cars sold.
 This is a strong post-pandemic rebound.
 So, what’s fuelling this surge in the demand for pre-loved cars?
 Several key factors are at play, like the rising cost of new cars, supply chain issues and economic pressures.
 It’s also important to note the electric vehicle (EV) revolution and how this has started to impact the overall cost of running a car.

 The Cost of New Cars Has Increased